African Peach

 Tree Maintenance

-- Prune after fruiting.
+- Prune after harvest.

 - Prune the skirt (lower branches) to keep from touching the ground.